German Films Unveils Six Screenwriters Taking Part in Face to Face Campaign (EXCLUSIVE) - TheNewsTrace

-Simone Baumann, managing director of German Films, mentioned: “Now in its fifth yr, Face to Face With German Films is a efficiently established format to promote new German expertise to a worldwide viewers.
-In 2020 we’re casting a highlight on a few of the most wanted folks in the movie trade at the moment: writers.
-So this yr we’re presenting six of the very best German scriptwriters and showrunners to the worldwide movie neighborhood.
+Simone Baumann, managing director of German Films, stated: “Now in its fifth yr, Face to Face With German Films is a efficiently established format to promote new German expertise to a worldwide viewers.
+In 2020 we’re casting a highlight on a number of the most wanted folks in the movie trade at this time: writers.
+So this yr we’re presenting six of the perfect German scriptwriters and showrunners to the worldwide movie group.
 We glance ahead to introducing them to you at our Face to Face with German Films occasions!”

 Add Comment